madara-alliance/madara-bootstrapper/Readme.md

 # Karnot Bridge Deploy

-Karnot bridge deploy is a tool that will deploy the bridge contract on settlement layer and on the rollup side.
+Karnot bridge deploy is a tool that helps to deploy the bridge contract on settlement layer and on the rollup side.

 ```shell
 ARGS / ENV: